smartlawhub/Legal-Data-Analysis/Lessons/2d Dates.md

+# Dates and xPath

+Before turning to scraping, two important points that fit nowhere else.

+## Dates

+Python has a data format called datetime, which deals with dates.
+Dates can be text; in some cases, they can be numbers; but they are most useful when they are of the type "datetime", since they then come with great methods to

 parsed_date = datetime.strptime(date.text, "%Y-%m-%d")  # Introducing datetime elements !
 The function strptime allows you to read a text (first argument), and if it matches the pattern in second argument, you will create a datetime object (parsed_date here). full_date = parsed_date.strftime("%A %d %B %Y")  # Your datetime object can then be transforme (strftime) into a more pleasant date format, again using a pattern date.set("date", full_date)  # And this is how you set new attributes into an element